ChimeraTK/DebianPackagingScripts/README.md

 Do you want to proceed with configuring and building the packages in the given versions (y/N)?
 ```
 The script will not only build those two packages but also all other libraries which have development packages that depend on the DeviceAccess library.
-Not that it will not update any applications automatically.
+Note that it will not update any applications automatically.
 If you wanted also the ChimeraTK command line tools to be recompiled with the new DeviceAccess version, you would have to specify this in the call to the master script.

+**FIXME**

+Describe which questions the master script might ask, under which conditions it allows or block publishing of the results.

 ##DOOCS and other dependencies